JoHnOvRkiLL/weather_app_flutter/README.md

 ## Features

 - **Real-time weather data:** Get the current weather conditions for any location.
-- **5-day forecast:** View the weather forecast for the upcoming week.
+- **Hourley forecast:** View the weather forecast for the upcoming hours.
 - **User-friendly UI:** Clean and intuitive user interface with visually appealing design.

 ## Installation